Sampling distributions and estimation for multi-type Branching Processes: Conclusions

-Assumptions on the offspring behavior are less restricting than in the one dimensional case, in the sense that certain conducts are demanded only from some type of individuals or from the global behavior of the Markov Chain (reflected in the largest eigenvalue of the mean offspring matrix).
-The most important being that the largest eigenvalue is greater than one, which can be achieved without requiring that all types produce offspring with expected value larger than one, as can be seen in the second example of this work, where as little as four of the sixteen mean produced offsprings are larger than one.
-This allows the study of processes that are not necessarily supercritical by themselves but are a coordinate of a supercritical multitype branching process, as is the case with the first three coordinates of the mentioned example.
+Assumptions on the offspring behavior are less restricting than in the one dimensional case, in the sense that supercriticality is demanded only from some type of individuals to guarantee the global supercriticality of the Markov Chain.
+The largest eigenvalue being greater than one is a condition that can be achieved without requiring that all types are supercritical.
+This allows for study of processes that are not necessarily supercritical by themselves but are a coordinate of a supercritical multitype branching process, as is the case with the first three coordinates of the mentioned example.
 The allowed sampling size, mentioned in assumption \ref{ass:cond} is bounded by the powers of this largest eigenvalue, again allowing for a larger sample of a multidimensional process than the marginal study of single components of interest would.

+The numerical study conducted in this work shows that estimation of population features based on $p_S$ is consistent and asymptotically normal under ideal circumstances (individuals connected at random).
+The preferential attachment model of the Barabasi-Albert network, however, is a more realistic social network model \cite{jusup2022social,simon1955class} and our estimates show a systematic bias in this case.
+Utilizing self reported network distribution data has well documented problems \cite{mccreesh2012evaluation, wejnert2009empirical}, and HIV prevalence literature suggests that network distribution may rely not only on HIV status but also on social and demographic features (neighborhood, national origin, sexual orientation) \cite{montealegre2012hiv,montealegre2012prevalence}.
+The accuracy of our method of moments estimates in the connected at random setting suggests that accomodating the branching process to include offspring distributions for each feature will produce reliable estimates based on Respondent Driven Sampling using real data based on social networks.

-Although this work allows for the characterization of the distribution $p_S$, which is shown to be a quality estimate of the population distribution, estimates for the distribution of each of the types' offspring distribution are not available under the absence of parametric assumptions on them.
+Although this work allows for the characterization of $p_S$, estimates for the distribution of each of the types' offspring distribution are not available under the absence of parametric assumptions on them.
 This is a natural consequence of sampling a single generation, the setting of this work, so future developments include the extension of the framework in this paper to the sampling of multiple generations and/or to sampling schemes that include information on the parent type of a sampled vector of family sizes, although the latter may result in mathematically trivial developments that require hard to obtain information, impractical in an applied setting.